Live from the Southern Command in sunny South Florida.

 That's all gone when they expire.

-Another 25% of Tax Mageddon comes from the expiration of the once temporary payroll tax cut.
+Another 25% of tax mageddon comes from the expiration of the once temporary payroll tax cut.

-Now the expiration of the patch on the alternative minimum tax, which would raise the income threshold over which families qualify for the AMT to prevent middle income families from paying this tax, supposed to only impact the rich, accounts for 24% of the total potential 2013 tax increase.
+Now, the expiration of the patch on the alternative minimum tax, which would raise the income threshold over which families qualify for the AMT to prevent middle-income families from paying this tax, supposed to only impact the rich, accounts for 24% of the total potential 2013 tax increase.

 An alternative minimum tax that's supposed to only affect those who aren't paying any taxes will affect so many Americans that 24% of the largest tax increase in history will come from the AMT hitting more people than ever before.

-The balance of the tax increases come from new taxes under Obamacare, the expiration of tax cuts in the 2009 porculus bill, the expiration of a group of policies known as tax extenders, goes on and on and on.
+The balance of the tax increases come from new taxes under Obamacare, the expiration of tax cuts in the 2009 Porculus bill, the expiration of a group of policies known as tax extenders, goes on and on and on.

 But it's huge.

-And if you add rising gasoline prices to it and everything else that's seeing the price increase because of inflation, it is an all-at-on explosion of tax increases that's going to destroy disposable income.
+And if you add rising gasoline prices to it and everything else that's seeing the price increase because of inflation, it is an all-at-once explosion of tax increases that's going to destroy disposable income.

 And it's all planned.